-The Dhamma session allocates thirty minutes for a guided Dhamma reflection / meditation, and a different subject is covered each week.
-There are six reflection / meditation subjects which are rotated on a weekly basis, they are: Mindfulness on Breath, Loving Kindness, Reflection on the Buddha, Contemplation on Impermanence, Five Reflections, and Recollection on Death.
+The Dhamma session allocates thirty minutes for a guided meditation, and a different subject is covered each week.
+There are six meditation subjects which are rotated on a weekly basis, they are: Mindfulness on Breath, Loving Kindness, Reflection on the Buddha, Contemplation on Impermanence, Five Reflections, and Recollection on Death.

-This segment provides the opportunity to learn Dhamma reflection / meditation under proper guidance.
-Practising together as a group also provides us with the motivation to sit through thirty minutes of Dhamma reflection / meditation, without which we might not do it if we were to practise alone.
+This segment provides the opportunity to learn Dhamma reflection and meditation techniques under proper guidance.
+Practising together as a group also provides us with the motivation to sit through thirty minutes of meditation, without which we might not do it if we were to practise alone.

 The teachings from the Buddha are documented in the Discourses (i.e. Suttas).
 Learning the Discourses is of great importance for Buddhists, because this is as close as we can get to learning directly from the Buddha Himself.
 Studying the Discourses not only provides us with a clearer and deeper understanding of the Buddha’s teachings, it also offers us a glimpse into the context of the Discourses and how it was like during the Buddha’s time.
 It is very inspiring to see that the Buddha’s teachings are so timeless and precious, that these teachings are as much applicable 2,500 years ago as they are now.

-In this thirty-minute segment, selected Discourses will be explained in detail, thus allowing us to gain in-depth understanding on the teachings of the Buddha.
+In this thirty-minute Discourse Study segment (included on alternate Sundays), selected Discourses will be explained in detail, thus allowing us to gain in-depth understanding on the teachings of the Buddha.

 The Buddha once said, “One who sees the Dhamma sees me, and one who sees me sees the Dhamma” (Vakkali Sutta).

 In our diligent quest to learn the Dhamma, besides studying the Discourses, another good way to learn is to listen to Dhamma talks.
-The Dhamma session includes a thirty-minute Dhamma talk, with a different topic every week, covering different aspects of the Buddha’s teachings throughout the year.
+The Dhamma session includes a thirty-minute Dhamma talk (included on alternate Sundays) with a different topic each time, covering different aspects of the Buddha’s teachings throughout the year.
 Listening to the Dhamma talks allow us to relate how the Dhamma can be directly applied to our daily lives, as well as how the Dhamma can help in the pursuit of our spiritual aspirations.